Slot collections by providers

 Medium volatility/variance slots

-Slot titles that are on the medium scale of volatility are right in between the lowest, and the highest levels.
-They’re “all-rounders” with a good balance between payout frequency and the size of winnings, increasing the lifespan of your bankroll, while also perfectly capable of dishing out +1.000x your bet size in prizes.
+Slot titles on the medium scale of volatility sit between the lowest and the highest levels.
+They’re “all-rounders” with a good balance between payout frequency and the size of winnings, increasing the lifespan of your bankroll while also perfectly capable of dishing out +1.000x your bet size in prizes.

 High volatility/variance slots

-Ever since casino streaming started becoming popular, high volatility slots became the new, golden standard for most game developers as both players and the audience alike wanted to see bigger and bigger wins.
-While highly volatile slots are known to easily cripple player bankrolls and have no issues whatsoever dishing out 10 dead spins (game rounds with no winnings) in a row, they are also fully capable of landing you a 10.000x times (or more) your bet size payday.
+Ever since casino streaming started becoming popular, high volatility slots became the new, golden standard for most game developers as both players and the audience wanted to see bigger and bigger wins.
+They are known to cripple player bankrolls and dish out frequent Deadspin-streaks (game rounds with no winnings).
+Their appeal, however, is their max win potential.

 Online Slots FAQ